hyperledger/aries-rfcs/features/0755-oca-for-aries/README.md

 credentials.
-- The use of JSON-LD could provide some of the required capabilities covered by OCA (such as multilingual labels), but that solution requires adding considerable overhead and far more complicated processing to achieve a fraction of capabilities.
+- The use of JSON-LD could provide some of the required capabilities covered by OCA (such as multilingual labels), but that solution requires adding considerable overhead and far more complicated processing to achieve a minimum of the capabilities available through OCA.
 - The current situation of having almost no metadata about credentials is extremely limiting.
   - Extracting best available metadata from the Schema and Credential Definition